-In addition to our many visits to local schools, Russian Studies students and the Balalaika Ensemble have raised nearly $10,000 for charitable causes in Russia.
-We also have gathered warm coats and sweaters to deliver to pensioners and refugees at the Moscow Protestant Chaplaincy Food Sharing Ministry, and have served in the Moscow soup kitchens during our January Term Abroad courses.
+In addition to their many visits to local schools, Russian Studies students and the Balalaika Ensemble have raised nearly $10,000 for charitable causes in Russia.
+They also have gathered warm coats and sweaters to deliver to pensioners and refugees at the Moscow Protestant Chaplaincy Food Sharing Ministry, and have served in the Moscow soup kitchens during their January Term Abroad courses.
 Some students have tutored conversational English to Russian-speaking immigrants in the Decorah community.
-Other students have shown school children how to make "pysanki" (Ukrainian Easter eggs).
+Other students have shown school children how to make "pysanki", or Ukrainian Easter eggs.

-Russian Studies students often visit local schools (elementary schools, middle schools, high schools) in order to share their knowledge of Russian language, culture and music.
+Russian Studies students often visit local schools in order to share their knowledge of Russian language, culture and music.
 Russian Studies students have visited every school in the Decorah area, as well as schools elsewhere in Iowa, Minnesota and Wisconsin.

 Russian students enjoy Russian banquets in which they can learn to prepare traditional Russian dishes, such as "shchi" (cabbage soup), "borshch" (beet soup), "pirog s kapustoj" (cabbage pie), "pirog s gribami" (mushroom pie), "salat stolichnyj" ("Capital" potato salad"), and "salat iz svezhikh ogurtsov" (cucumber salad).
 After the banquet, students enjoy singing Russian folk songs with accompaniment of guitar, balalaika, accordion and percussion.